mseminatore/firth/README.md

 ```

 Below is a list of the additional words that the floating point library
 includes.
-In the listing below TOFS represents the `top of float stack`.
+In the listing below TOFS represents the top of float stack.

 Word | Description | Stack effects
 ---- | ----------- | -------------